Orgia Pravednikov

 Orgia Pravednikov (Оргия Праведников) is a Russian rock group formed in 1999.
-The peculiar sound of the band arises from the combination of acoustic (flute and acoustic guitar) and electric (drums, electric guitar and bass guitar) sessions.
+The peculiar sound of the band arises from a combination of acoustic (flute and acoustic guitar) and electric (drums, electric guitar and bass guitar) sessions.

 History

 Orgia Pravednikov was formed in early 1999 by a merge of the rock group Artel, whose style can be described as art-rock, and singer-songwriter and acoustic guitarist Sergey Kalugin, who had just had his previous act Dikaya Okhota ('Wild Hunt') disbanded.

-According to the members of the band, the name Orgia Pravednikov was prompted by the audience asking what the band should be called during one of concerts.
+According to the members of the band, the name Orgia Pravednikov was prompted by the audience asked what the band should be called during a concert.
 Soon after the forming the band released an eponymous single, and in 2001 an album Oglaschennye, isydite!.
-The band, with its unusual sound combining art-rock flute and Kalugin's acoustic guitar arpeggios, on one part, and a hard electric framework on the other, started gaining popularity among the Russian rock audience.

-Over the decade, 2001-2010, the band output four studio albums and as many live ones.
+Over the decade, 2001-2010, the band output four studio albums.

-The start of the second decade was marked by the band airing on the major national pop-rock radio Nashe Radio.
+The start of the second decade was marked by the band being aired on the major national pop-rock radio Nashe Radio.
 In 2013, Orgia Pravednikov made it to the shortlist of the radio's annual awards, including a song, an album and the vocalist (Kalugin) in respective nominations, though eventually the band did not win any award, as determined by audience poll results.

-Also in 2013, the band for the first time took part in the biggest Russian open-air rock-festival Nashestvie.